Before and After

 Selecting a Disc

 Use selected 50 Grit or 70 Grit you selected to clean and polish down your pool plaster to a flat surface.
 You need to remove all surface scaling, rough aggregate, and trowel marks.
-Start by processing 4 square feet before you stop.
+Start by processing 5 square feet before you stop.
 Remember not much or no pressure needed.
 LET THE PADS DO THE WORK.
 Feel the surface you just processed with your hand.
 If the areas are felt smoother than others, continue till pool plaster surface is consistent.
 Uniform texture throughout the pool is significant.
 By removing the top 1/16" or 1/8" of plaster you have now removed all surface imperfections, stains, and trowel marks.
 This is the base and start of your new polished (resurfaced) pool finish.
 Disc coverage will be approximately 1,500 to 2,000 so. ft. per disc depending on roughness and plaster material being removed.
-When using pool plaster disc without water it is important not overheat the disc.
-After doing a 5 Ft. x 5 Ft. area use hose to wash off plaster residual material remaining.
+When using pool plaster disc without water it is important not overheat the disc by doing a 5 Ft. x 5 Ft. area then use a hose to wash off plaster residual material remaining.
 This will keep the pool plaster disc and pool plaster from over heating.
 Excessive heat will cause break down in the integrity of both pool plaster disc and pool plaster.

 Now, use WD7120 non-corrosive honed diamond disc for final refining and polishing.
 You’ll need to remove that slightly textured feel of the plaster.
 Polish about 4 square feet before you stop.
 The surface now must have a pleasant smooth to the touch finish.
 If you can feel areas that have texture, continue with the WD7120 pad to get the smoothness you desire.
 The surface will result in a much smoother one now.
 Coverage approximately 2,000 to 3,000 so. ft. per pad depending on plaster material.
 When using pool plaster disc without water it is important not overheat the disc.
 After doing a 5 Ft. x 5 Ft. area use hose to wash off plaster residual material remaining.
 This will keep the pool plaster disc and pool plaster from over heating.
 Excessive heat will cause break down in the integrity of both pool plaster disc and pool plaster.

-Get to know that proper pH, alkalinity, and calcium hardness levels are essentials to prevent etching of pool plaster.
-You can start the process by refilling your pool.
+Maintain Proper Water Chemistry: Before refilling your pool, it's important to understand that proper pH, alkalinity, and calcium hardness levels are crucial to prevent etching of the pool plaster.